Huy Fong sriracha: Composition

-The sauce's recipe has not changed significantly since 1983.
-The bottle lists the ingredients as: "chili, sugar, salt, garlic, distilled vinegar, potassium sorbate, sodium bisulfite and xanthan gum".
+The basic ingredients of red chilies, garlic, and vinegar have not changed since the early days of the product.
+Today, the bottle lists the ingredients as: "chili, sugar, salt, garlic, distilled vinegar, potassium sorbate, sodium bisulfite and xanthan gum".
 Huy Fong Foods' chili sauces are made from fresh, red, jalapeño chili peppers and contain no added water or artificial colors.
 Garlic powder is used rather than fresh garlic.
-The company formerly used serrano chilis, but found them difficult to harvest.
+The company formerly used serrano peppers, but found them difficult to harvest.
 To keep the sauce hot, the company produces only up to a monthly pre-sold quota in order to use only peppers from known sources.
 The sauce is certified as kosher by the Rabbinical Council of California.
-Huy Fong Foods' sriracha sauce ranks in the 1,000–2,500 heat units range, above banana pepper and below Jalapeño pepper, on the Scoville scale used to measure the spicy heat of a chili pepper.